sot/agasc/docs/supplement.rst

 Once satisfied, the ACA reviewer runs the following to *schedule* the update for promotion on the following Sunday::

-  agasc-supplement-tasks promote
+  agasc-supplement-tasks schedule-promotion

-The scheduling is done in that tool using a linux ``at`` command on the HEAD ``kady`` machine as the ``aca`` user.
-In the unlikely event needing to cancel the promotion, inspect the ``at`` queue and remove the job.
+This tool schedules the promotion by copying the relevant files into the ``$SKA/data/agasc/rc/promote`` directory.
+In the unlikely event of needing to cancel the promotion, remove all files from ``$SKA/data/agasc/rc/promote``.

-The actual promotion consists of copying relevant files from the release candidate directory into the flight directory.
+The actual promotion consists of copying all files from ``$SKA/data/agasc/rc/promote`` into the flight directory.
 This is done prior to the weekly automated cron task to generate updated magnitude estimates.

 Details
 -------